 The School has been hugely successful in winning external research funding.
-Two of DCU’s four National Research Centres (Plasma Science and Technology and Sensors) and DCU’s largest Science Foundation Ireland Centre (Biomedical Diagnostics Institute) were established by School Professors.
+Two of DCU’s four National Research Centres (Plasma Science and Technology and Sensors) and some of DCU’s largest Science Foundation Ireland Centres (Biomedical Diagnostics Institute and the Fraunhofer Project Centre for Embedded Bioanalytical Systems "FPC@DCU") were established by School Professors.

 We welcome you to our website and invite you to contact us at email@example.com if you are interested in any of our undergraduate physics programmes or in pursuing postgraduate research in domains from nanoscale physics to astronomy and from photonics to physics education

 We offer a number of undergraduate courses that lead to a physics qualification:

 - B.Sc. in Science Education